protron/hearthstone-cards-translator/README.md

 ## Build

-Having [node.js](https://nodejs.org/) v16 installed, open a command line in the folder in which you cloned the project, and run:
+Having [node.js](https://nodejs.org/) v20 installed, open a command line in the folder in which you cloned the project, and run:

-    npm build
+    npm run build

 That will automatically do the following: